 The ship’s surgeon was one of the most indispensable members of crew and was normally held in high esteem by them.
 They were always present on warships, but only occasionally on merchant vessels.
 Someone with medical knowledge was extremely valuable, as a ship was a dangerous place to live and work on.
 In the early 1700s there was a scarcity of physicians, so surgeons and apothecaries were essential.
-As well as serious accidents there were also mundane ailments to deal with such as rashes caused by constantly wet clothes, sunburn, and toothache, and common minor injuries, like cuts, bruises and sores, inflicted by daily work, which were usually treated by applying plasters.
-Also the crew need a regular cutting of their hair, shaving, and the trimming of their beards with scissors and razors, which was also the responsibility of the surgeon.
+On board a ship, as well as serious accidents there were also mundane ailments to deal with such as rashes caused by constantly wet clothes, sunburn, and toothache, and common minor injuries like cuts, bruises and sores inflicted by daily work, which were usually treated by applying plasters.
+Also the crew needed a regular cutting of their hair, shaving, and the trimming of their beards with scissors and razors, which was also the responsibility of the surgeon.
 These men were often referred to as barber surgeons in society.…

 The pirate quartermaster